 - 2 tbsp all-purpose flour

-Stir in the remaining 1/2 tsp cumin and 1/2 tsp kosher salt.
+Stir in the remaining 1/2 tsp of ground cumin and remaining 1/4 tsp of kosher salt to deepen the flavors.

 Step 4: Assemble the Enchiladas

-- 2 cups shredded pepper jack cheese or Monterey Jack cheese
+- 2 cups shredded pepper jack or monterey jack cheese

-Pour about 1/3 cup of the thickened sauce into the bottom of a 9×13-inch baking pan.
+Spread 1/3 cup of the thickened sauce from Step 3 across the bottom of a 9×13-inch baking pan.

-Roll up the tortillas and place them seam side down in the prepared pan.
+Roll tightly and place seam-side down in the prepared pan.

-Pour the remaining sauce over the assembled enchiladas and sprinkle with the rest of the shredded cheese.
+Pour the remaining sauce over the top of all the enchiladas and sprinkle the remaining cheese evenly over everything.

 Step 5: Bake and Serve

-Bake the assembled enchiladas in the preheated oven for 20 minutes, or until the cheese is bubbly and the enchiladas are heated through.
+Bake the assembled enchiladas in the preheated 350°F oven for 20 minutes, until the cheese is melted and bubbly and the edges are golden.